isomerpages/pmo-nptd/media-centre/parliamentary-replies/_posts/2024-03-01-post-Parliamentary Reply by Minister Indranee on Annual Births By Age of Mother.md

 2023 are still being finalised.</p>
 <p></p>
 <p>The information is published annually in the Immigration &amp; Checkpoint
-Authority Report on the Registration on Births and Deaths, which contains key demographic statistics, including total live births by age of mother.
+Authority's (ICA) Report on the Registration on Births and Deaths, which contains key demographic statistics, including total live births by age of mother.
 The Report is available on ICA’s website.</p>